-I can sum up every thing I want to say to you in these letters by simply repeating the greatest command: Love God.
-Those two words, as simple as they are on the surface, will require your entire life to unpack, and perhaps even an eternity for all I know.
+I can sum up everything I want to say to you in these letters by simply repeating the greatest command: Love God.
+To unpack those two words, as simple as they appear to be, will require your entire life, and perhaps even an eternity for all I know.
 So here are a few things to think about concerning this simple challenge.

 1. Don’t get things turned around.
 Jesus said if you love me you will follow my commandments.
-Some get this turned around and hear “you love me because you follow my commandments”.
+Some get this turned around and hear, “you love me because you follow my commandments.”
 Love God first, then following God’s commandments will flow from the Spirit.
-If you simply attempt to will yourself to follow rules and rudiments, splitting hairs on what you can do in order to not cross a line into what you can’t, then you will be acting in the flesh.
-Studying the law in order to live a hair’s width inside of it is not loving God, and it doesn’t lead to following God’s commands either.
-When this is your mindset, you are not keeping the greatest commandment.
+If you simply attempt to will yourself to follow rules and rudiments, splitting hairs on what you can and can’t do, you will be living under legalism.
+Studying the law in order to live a hair’s width inside of it is not loving God and it doesn’t lead to following His commands.
+When that is your mindset, you’re not keeping the greatest commandment.

 3. Read the scriptures.
-As God, by His grace, puts a love for Himself in your heart, you will also love the scriptures.
-As you love the scriptures you will find that they will increasingly become an anchor for you in a world that seems bent on going mad.
-You will find, as your knowledge of God through the scriptures increases, that your Biblical worldview will at the same time grow stronger.
+As God, by His grace, puts a love for himself in your heart you’ll also love His Word.
+As you love the scriptures you’ll find that they will increasingly become an anchor for you in a world that seems bent on going mad.
+You’ll find, as your knowledge of God through the scriptures increases, that your Biblical worldview will at the same time grow stronger.
 This will make you wise beyond your years, and it will guide you in avoiding much anguish and many tears, though not all anguish and tears.

 4. Fight.
-Paul, an apostle, and the one who physically penned much of the New Testament, said at the end of his life “I have fought the good fight”.
-The love of God is worth fighting for, and your foe will be your own self and your carnal desires which lead to death.
-What ever it takes therefor dear children, fight the good fight and love God.
+Paul, an apostle, and the one who physically penned much of the New Testament said at the end of his life “I have fought the good fight.”
+The love of God is worth fighting for, and your most formidable foe in this fight will be your own self and its carnal desires which lead to death.
+Whatever it takes, therefore dear children, fight the good fight and love God.

 5. Choose friends wisely.
-They will help you fight the good fight, and you will help them.
+They will help you fight the good fight, and you’ll help them also.
 The love of God is contagious.
-Time spent among a body of believers that loves God will encourage you to love God all the more, and you will likewise encourage others.
-But those in your inner circle will in many ways determine who you become.
-Choose friends who challenge you, in how they live, and who also love you enough to challenge you personally by holding you accountable.
+Time spent among a body of believers who love God will encourage you to love God all the more yourself, and you will likewise encourage them.
+But those in your inner circle will, in many ways, determine who you become.
+Choose friends who live in such a way that challenges you, and who also love you enough to challenge you personally by holding you accountable.

-Your mother and I remind each other daily of our number one desire for you.
-It is a desire that surpasses every other including your education and how well you make it in your life financially, both of which are prevailing idols of this age.
-We desire more than anything else that you would love God with all of your heart mind soul and strength.
-We have desired it also for ourselves and before we were even married set that goal, as much as we were able, as the foundation of what our lives would be about.
+Your mother and I remind each other often of our number one desire for you.
+It is a desire that surpasses every other, including your education and how well you make it in your life financially, both of which are prevailing idols of this age.
+We desire more than anything that you would love God with all of your heart, mind, soul, and strength.
+We have desired it also for ourselves, and before we were even married we set it as a goal that our loving God would be the foundation for our lives.
 As you have noticed, we have failed, but the goal is still there.
 Pray for us dear children as we pray for you that indeed our God would become the love of our lives in ever deeper ways.